 Keeping pressure on the East Midlands Railway to improve connectivity and reliability will support residents who commute for work or to see family - specifically increasing services on the Poacher line at Bottesford.
 I also protect rural bus services wherever possible to keep all of us connected and tackle rural loneliness.

-News February 2021: Success!
-More Services at Bottesford
+NEWS February 2021: Success!
+More Services at Bottesford - PROMISE DELIVERED

 I'm delighted to have secured additional services on the Poacher Line at Bottesford from May following they election commitment to improve services.